DAGScheduler — Stage-Oriented Scheduler

 DEBUG Removing stage [stageId] from failed set.

-After all cleaning (using stageIdToStage as the source registry), if the stage belonged to the one and only job
+After all cleaning (using stageIdToStage as the source registry), if the stage belonged to the one and only job, you should see the following DEBUG message in the logs:

 DEBUG After removal of stage [stageId], remaining stages = [stageIdToStage.size]

-is removed from jobIdToStageIds, jobIdToActiveJob, activeJobs registries.
+The job is removed from jobIdToStageIds, jobIdToActiveJob, activeJobs registries.

-The final stage of the job
+The final stage of the job is removed, i.e. ResultStage or ShuffleMapStage.

 Note